India's Jet Airways faces imminent shutdown without emergency funds: sources

 Jet shares closed 8.1 percent lower at 240.50 rupees.

-Reporting by Tanvi Mehta in Mumbai and Aditi Shah in Shanghai; Additional reporting by Chandini Monnappa in Bengaluru and Tim Hepher in Paris and Jamie Freed in Singapore; Writing by Euan Rocha; Editing by Rashmi Aich, Muralikumar Anantharaman and Alexander Smith
+Reporting by Tanvi Mehta in Mumbai and Aditi Shah in Shanghai; Additional reporting by Chandini Monnappa in Bengaluru and Tim Hepher in Paris and Jamie Freed in Singapore; Writing by Euan Rocha; Editing by Rashmi Aich, Muralikumar Anantharaman, Alexander Smith and Jan Harvey